monking/Vim-Primer/README.md

 ### navigating quickly

 - `/` to search using RegExp
+  - you can also search for other instances of the word under your cursor with `*`.
   - after enterying your search, type `n` for the next match, and `N` for the previous match.
   - Type `.` to do again whatever your last action was (e.g. deleting five